ssbc/dev.scuttlebutt.nz/docs/javascript/README.md

 ## MuxRPC

-Unfortunately these streams aren't very useful by themselves -- we use MuxRPC, an pluggable remote procedure call framework, which gives us the ability to send and receive procedures through Multiserver streams.
+Unfortunately these streams aren't very useful by themselves -- we use MuxRPC, a pluggable remote procedure call framework, which gives us the ability to send and receive procedures through Multiserver streams.
 There are at least four types of procedures:

 - **async** -- Asynchronous, wait for a response.
 - **sync** -- Synchronous, response is immediate when called via process and an alias for 'async' when called through the network.